How Do I Get a Death Certificate in South Carolina?

 The South Carolina Department of Public Health - Vital Records Section has death records from 2005 to present.
 Records become public 50 years after the date of death.

 The number of certified copies depends on the deceased's accounts and assets.
 Banks, insurance companies, government agencies, and retirement plans each typically require an original certified copy.
 Most families need between 8 and 15 copies.
-The South Carolina executor checklist lists each step of the estate settlement process to help determine the right number.
+The South Carolina estate settlement plan lists each step of the estate settlement process to help determine the right number.

 In-depth guides covering South Carolina probate laws, trust requirements, and estate planning strategies.